reeco-framework/reeco-annotation-schema/schema/README.md

 Example:

 ```
+funder:
+- name: H2020
+  url: www.example.org
+  grant-agreement: ABC123456
-This project was funded by the European Union
+  credits: "This project was funded by the European Union"
 ```

 The term credits can also be used in a Component